cmclaughlin24/hermes/README.md

 1. Deliver notifications through a variety of methods (email, phone, text message, and web push notifications) and should support the addition of new types of notifications.
 2. Ability to deliver multiple notifications based on subscriptions to a distribution event.
 3. Application should be reliable (alarm notification's are critical 🚨) and try to deliver notification'sat least once.
+4. Clearly defined responsibilities and communication between services without becoming overly granular.
-4. Distributed telemetry is collected for improved insights into failure points.
+5. Distributed telemetry is collected for improved insights into failure points.

 ### Architecture